Athena: Regional cults

+Athena was one of the most widely-worshipped deities in the Hellenic world.
+One study by Laurent Gauthier, using a large volume of ancient Greek epigraphic sources, concluded that she was the deity who received the third most epigraphs and votive acts, exceeded only by Zeus and Apollo.
+She was also ranked fourth in popularity across different poleis (after Zeus, Apollo, and Artemis), being the most commonly invoked deity in 31 cities and the second most commonly invoked in 22.

 Athena was not only the patron goddess of Athens, but also other cities, including Pergamon, Argos, Sparta, Gortyn, Lindos, and Larisa.
+An important center of her cult was Rhodes, home of the Temple of Athena Lindia.
 The various cults of Athena were all branches of her panhellenic cult and often proctored various initiation rites of Grecian youth, such as the passage into citizenship by young men or the passage of young women into marriage.
-These cults were portals of a uniform socialization, even beyond mainland Greece.
+These cults were portals of a uniform socialisation, even beyond mainland Greece.
 Athena was frequently equated with Aphaea, a local goddess of the island of Aegina, originally from Crete and also associated with Artemis and the nymph Britomartis.
 In Arcadia, she was assimilated with the ancient goddess Alea and worshiped as Athena Alea.
 Sanctuaries dedicated to Athena Alea were located in the Laconian towns of Mantineia and Tegea.
-The temple of Athena Alea in Tegea was an important religious center of ancient Greece.
+The temple of Athena Alea in Tegea was an important religious centre of ancient Greece.
 (Note: "This sanctuary had been respected from early days by all the Peloponnesians, and afforded peculiar safety to its suppliants" (Pausanias, Description of Greece iii.5.6)) The geographer Pausanias was informed that the temenos had been founded by Aleus.

-Athena had a major temple on the Spartan Acropolis, where she was venerated as Poliouchos and Khalkíoikos ("of the Brazen House", often Latinized as Chalcioecus).
+Athena had a major temple on the Spartan Acropolis, where she was venerated as Poliouchos and Khalkíoikos ("of the Brazen House", often Latinised as Chalcioecus).
 This epithet may refer to the fact that cult statue held there may have been made of bronze, that the walls of the temple itself may have been made of bronze, or that Athena was the patron of metal-workers.
 Bells made of terracotta and bronze were used in Sparta as part of Athena's cult.
 An Ionic-style temple to Athena Polias was built at Priene in the fourth century BC.
 It was designed by Pytheos of Priene, the same architect who designed the Mausoleum at Halicarnassus.
 The temple was dedicated by Alexander the Great and an inscription from the temple declaring his dedication is now held in the British Museum.
 She was worshipped as Athena Asia in Colchis – supposedly on an account of a nearby mountain with that name – from which her worship was believed to have been brought by Castor and Pollux to Laconia, where a temple was built to her at Las.

 Athena Cyrrhestica worshiped in the city of Cyrrhus in the Cyrrhestica province of Syria.

 In Pergamon, Athena was thought to have been a god of the cosmos and the aspects of it that aided Pergamon and its fate.